TKMaida/PostRaidResources/README.md

 ![Post-raid health screen](https://i.imgur.com/PjtFS7z.png)
+#### Huge thank you to user HiddenCirno, I wouldn't have figured this out without their help!
 # Installation
 1. Download the latest release
 2. Drag and drop the "user" and "BepInEx" folders into your SPT root directory